Skip to main content

 If there is a life-threatening emergency, call 911 immediately or go to the nearest emergency room.

-If you are in crisis and need to talk to someone, UW partners with My SSP to give students access to same-day, confidential mental health and crisis intervention support, 24/7 and in multiple languages.
+If you are in crisis and need to talk to someone, Husky Helpline gives students access to same-day, confidential mental health and crisis intervention support, 24/7 and in multiple languages.

 There are several ways to connect: